Charlescai123/Simplex-Cartpole/README.md

  <br><b>Fig 1.
 A Well-trained Agent Provides Safety and Stability</b>
 </p>

-We now create a more real environment by introducing frictions and actuator noises: in `scripts/test/pretrain.sh`, set `WITH_FRICTION` and `ACTUATOR_NOISE` to be `true`, run the script again.
+We now create a more real environment by introducing frictions and actuator noises: In `scripts/test/pretrain.sh`, set `WITH_FRICTION` and `ACTUATOR_NOISE` to `true`, run the script again.
 You will find that, due to the 'sim-to-real' gap, the system will fail within the same initial condition:

 <p align="center">